 Others are too bulky (or too heavy)

-To remember: it all depends on the bike... and your car
+Keep in mind: it all depends on the bike… and your car

-Tips for transporting an electric bike safely
+Tips for safely transporting an electric bike

 bike transport with a bike rack